openglbook/openglbook.com/_includes/chapter-2-content.md

 ## Setting Vertex Attributes (CreateVBO) ##

-Even though all of our data now resides in the GPU’s memory, OpenGL still doesn’t know what types of data these are; this is where the `glVertexAttribPointer` function comes into play whose prototype looks like
+Even though all of our data now resides in the GPU's memory, OpenGL still doesn't know what types of data these are; this is where the `glVertexAttribPointer` function comes into play whose prototype looks like
 this:

 {% gist 11135202 %}

-`glVertexAttribPointer` provides OpenGL with all of the necessary metadata to use the block of raw data that we've uploaded to the GPU’s memory using `glBufferData`.
+`glVertexAttribPointer` provides OpenGL with all of the necessary metadata to use the block of raw data that we've uploaded to the GPU's memory using `glBufferData`.

 The first parameter that we provide to `glVertexAttribPointer` is `index`, which